Dutch Tata Steel says it should be exempt from U.S. tariffs

 Tata also caters for carmakers and the packaging and bottling industry in the United States with products it says no domestic steel producer makes.

-On Thursday U.S. President Donald Trump pressed ahead with import tariffs on steel and aluminium, but exempted Canada and Mexico and offered the possibility of excluding other allies.
+On Thursday U.S. President Donald Trump pressed ahead with import tariffs on steel and aluminum, but exempted Canada and Mexico and offered the possibility of excluding other allies.

 Henrar said he would ask the Dutch government and the European Commission to make sure that all European steel products would be exempt from the tariffs.